LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ![image](https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/assets/78667207/c6874a65-d761-4994-96a4-2e46b996b07a)

-## GEGL Effects CE by Beaver
+## GEGL Effects  by Beaver

-GEGL effects CE is a GEGL Gimp plugin that does layer effects/text styling in GIMP.
-Allowing users to make all their favorite text styles.
-GEGL Effects CE ships with and requires three bonus filters, and two hidden operations.
-You will find that gegl:bevel, gegl:innerglow and gegl:glassovertext are more useful on their own as they have more options in stand alone.
+GEGL effects CE  is a GEGL GIMP plugin that does layer styles/text styling in GIMP like Adobe's layer fx.
+Allowing users to make an infisimal amount of text styling effects in GIMP.
+GEGL Effects  ships with and requires three bonus filters (Glass on Text, Bevel and Inner Glow) and two hidden operations (Port Load and zzstrokebevelimage).
+Bevel, Inner Glow and Glass Over Text are more useful on their own as they have more options in stand alone.

-## Instructions
+## About GEGL Effects

-If you choose not to use prebuilt binaries.
-You must compile innerglow, glassovertext, zzstrokebevelimage,  bevel and gegleffectscontinual and put the .so/dll files in gegl-0.4/plug-ins.
-Then restart GIMP and go to GIMP's GEGL operation menu.
-You can effortlessly compile just by clicking on the ./build_plugin(OSNAME).sh file respectively for Windows (mysys2) or Linux
+This is a text styling/advance image outlining engine for GIMP similar to layer fx in Adobe Photoshop

+When you download the plugin or compile the following co-plugins will ship with it as either binaries and or .c files, - InnerGlow , Bevel, Glass On Text, GEGL zzstrokebevelimage and port load.
+The plugin will not work correctly without them and all normal download methods will give you all six binaries.
+You should have - lb:effects, lb:bevel, lb:innerglow lb:glassovertext, lb:zzstrokebevelimage, port:load

 ## About GEGL Effects CE

-In the early days this was the experimental version of GEGL Effects before becoming the default for normals.
-Now this is a stable non updating version of GEGL Effects that can co-exist with a designated old version of GEGL Effects and other versions Presets from said old GEGL Effects will not work with this version.
-You can find old stable here. https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/tree/main
+In early 2023 this was the experimental version of GEGL Effects before becoming the public default.
+Now this is a stable non updating version of GEGL Effects that can co-exist with a designated older and alternative branches of GEGL Effects and other versions.
+Presets from said other GEGL Effects will not work with this version.
+You can find old stable here. https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/tree/main or the version I personally use here

 Example of plugin working alongside a special legacy version of GEGL Effects as seen here.